apache/spark/docs/building-with-maven.md

 Tests are run by default via the scalatest-maven-plugin.
 With this you can do things like:

-skip test execution (but not compilation):
+Skip test execution (but not compilation):

     $ mvn -DskipTests -Phadoop2 clean install

-To runn a specific test suite:
+To run a specific test suite:

     $ mvn -Phadoop2 -Dsuites=spark.repl.ReplSuite test